 Chimneys and fireplaces, if not properly sealed, can allow cold air in and warm air out.
 You can help stop that leakage by putting in a new, rubber-sealed damper.
 If your fireplace does not have any kind of glass door or cover to seal it off, it would pay to invest in one.

-If you have carpeting in the furnace compartment, consider removing it and replacing it with a fireproof material.
+If you have to carpet in the furnace compartment, consider removing it and replacing it with a fireproof material.
 Some furnaces in manufactured homes have a wire mesh in front to prevent storage on top of the furnace; if yours is missing it is suggested to replace it as a safety measure.

 Make sure the area around your furnace is clean.
 Remove out any debris in the furnace area and prevent small amounts of dirt, dust, or clothing from accumulating.
 Never use your furnace closet for storage or drying clothes.